wellspringcp/wellspring/01-principles/01-principles.md

   - *Day 1*: Private Property day.
   - *Day 15*: Rights are Unimpeded Capabilities, Not Obligations On Others (`RaNO`) day.
 - 3rd-quarter month:
-  - *Day 1*: Reason Grasps Reality (`ReGRe`) day.
+  - *Day 1*: Jury Nullification day.
-  - *Day 15*: Existence is Identity and Consciousness is Identification (`EIConId`) day.
+  - *Day 15*: Existence Exists (Exis) day.
 - Final month:
-  - *Penultimate day*: `Ayn Rand` our Mother (`ARoM`) day.
+  - *Penultimate day*: Reason Grasps Reality (`ReGRe`) day.
-  - *Last day*: `Aristotle` Our Father (`AroF`) day.
+  - *Final day*: Existence is Identity and Consciousness is Identification (`EIConId`) day.

 ## Rights

 ### Definition of Rights

 Rights are capabilities and nothing more.
 A "right" is an undertaking which a an indepagent is capable of performing on its own, if left unimpeded.
 That is, a right is something which an indepagent can perform "by right" of its own nature/design.
 A right is **not** a claim on the capabilities, mind or labour of **another** indepagent.
-Here are examples of rights:
-- Indepagents have a right to freedom of movement.
-: Left unimpeded, most indepagents are capable of locomotion.
-It is therefore their right, **by right**, to move freely subject only to private property law.
-- Indepagents have a right to freedom of speech.
-: Left unimpeded, most indepagents are capable of speech/communication.
-It is therefore their right, **by right**, to speak freely subject only to private property law.
-- Indepagents have a right to freedom of labour.
-: Left unimpeded, most indepagents are capable of actuating their intentions through labour.
-It is therefore their right, **by right**, to labour freely subject only to private property law.
-- Indepagents have a right to freedom of contract/trade.
-: Left unimpeded, most indepagents are capable of co-operating and trading upon mutually agreeable terms.
-It is therefore their right, **by right**, to contract/trade subject only to private property law.
-- And so on.

-Here are examples of things which are **not** the exercise of rights, but rather impositions of obligations on **other** indepagents -- i.e., they impede the free exercise of the rights of some **other** indepagent:
-- A "right to healthcare".
-: A claim to a "right to healthcare" amounts to a claim on the ability to compel a healthcare worker to perform medical labour on the indepagent claiming the right, *even if the healthcare worker does not voluntarily agree to be bound by the claim*.
-- A "right to housing".
-: A claim to a "right to housing" amounts to a claim on the labour of a construction worker to perform labour for the benefit of the indepagent claiming the right, or a claim to sieze the existing housing property owned by another indepagent, *even if the construction worker or landlord does not voluntarily agree to be bound by the claim*.
-- And so on.
+Rights and private property law go hand in hand; rights are capabilities, and private property law ensures that no indepagent's capabilities are used to injur another indepagent's ability to exercise their rights.

+### Definition of Private Property

+Private Property law is that set of restrictions which stem from the recognition that each indepagent owns its own self (both consciousness and "body") and the produce of its labour (both cognitive and physical).
+In order to protect the "persons" of indepagents and their labour, private property law secures each indepagent against interference in the forms of **force**, **duress** and **fraud**.

+The sovereignty of the individual may only be breached in the pursuit of:
+- The control of contagions and biohazards, as outlined in SovCBio law.
+- The preparedness of the nation for war, as outlined in SovWI law.

 ### Rights protected by this constitution

 WS recognizes only 3 fundamental rights; they only apply to indepagents.
 No other species' rights are recognized before WS' courts.
 To wit, every other species (depagents, animals and mechanimals) may be privatized as property.
-Pueragents and Senesagents are types of indepagents.
+Pueragents and Senesagents are sub-types of indepagents.

 The right to:
 1. Think/associate/dissociate freely.
 There are no exceptions.
-2. Speak freely.
-The exception to this right is where speech is employed to command or request violation of private property by proxy (i.e. "incitement").
+2. Speak/communicate freely.
+The exceptions to this right are where speech is employed to command or request violation of private property by proxy (i.e. "incitement") and where speech violates SovWI Secrecy law.
+This shall not be construed to preclude civil liability incurred from speech, where speech causes damage to reputation and prospects (i.e, "libel/slander" etc).
 3. Act/labour/move freely.
 The exception is where action violates others' private property as defined by this Constitution.
 This right may be abridged in respect of the exceptions outlined in this constitution's definition of private property, but only in as much as is necessary to achieve such ends and no further.

 No other right is recognized before a Utopian court.
 Laws which force other persons' labour shall be unenforceable.
 E.g, laws to force a medical/insurance worker to labour for others (I.e, no right to healthcare).
 This shall not be construed to invalidate equitable legal remedies.

-## Private Property

-Private Property law is the proposition that each indepagent owns its own self (both consciousness and "body") and the produce of its labour (both cognitive and physical).
-In order to protect the "persons" of indepagents and their labour, private property law secures each indepagent against interference in the forms of **force**, **duress** and **fraud**.
+### Those things declared "unenforceable" by `WS`

+The defense, "forceful resistance of the unenforceable", even to lethality, shall form a perfect defense in every Utopian court where the injury is inflicted against one attempting to enforce a thing deemed "unenforceable" by this constitution.

+If in the act of defending an outlaw, a person harms another, the defendant shall have no defense.

 ## Republic, not Democracy